Today's Articles

 George Crockett

 He was a senior member of a law firm in Detroit from 1946 to 1966, after which he was elected judge of the recorder’s court in Detroit, serving from 1967 to 1979.
-While acting corporation counsel for the city of Detroit, Crockett was elected as a Democrat to the Ninety-sixth Congress by special election in 1980, to fill the vacancy caused by the resignation of Charles C. Diggs, Jr., and at the same time, he was elected to the Ninety-seventh Congress.
+While acting corporation counsel for the city of Detroit, Crockett was elected as a Democrat to the Ninety-sixth Congress by special election in 1980 to fill the vacancy caused by the resignation of Charles C. Diggs, Jr. At the same time; he was elected to the Ninety-seventh Congress.

 While in the House of Representatives, he served on the Committee on Foreign Affairs, the Committee on the Judiciary, and the Select Committee on Aging.
-He used his seat on Foreign affairs to voice his opposition to the South African government’s policy of apartheid.
-Crockett was reelected to the four succeeding Congresses and served until January 3, 1991, and was not a candidate for re-nomination in 1990 to the One Hundred Second Congress.
+He used his seat on Foreign Affairs to voice his opposition to the South African government’s policy of apartheid.
+Crockett was reelected to the four succeeding Congresses and served until January 3, 1991.
+He was not a candidate for re-nomination in 1990 to the One Hundred Second Congress.
 George Crockett died September 7, 1997.

 To Become a Political Scientist